codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 `https://{your-domain}/connection-successful`

-### Enable the data types
+### Check your data type settings

-Required:
+Check the following data types are set to Fetch on first link in your data type settings:

 Bills, Bill payments, Company

-You have two options for running the demo app.
+For more information, see [Data type settings](/core-concepts/data-type-settings).

 ## Install and run the demo app locally